mizutanilab/RecView/README.md

 </ul>

 ## Release notes
 The binary folder contains several executables.
 Please use 'RecView.exe' appropriate for your PC platform.
 If your PC has NVIDIA Tesla, GeForce or Quadro GPU processors, you can use the CUDA version.
 The dynamic link libraries (64 bit: 'cudart64_55.dll' and 'cufft64_55.dll'; 32 bit: 'cudart32_55.dll' and 'cufft32_55.dll') should be placed in the folder same with the RecView CUDA executable.
 These library files are also available from the <a href="http://www.nvidia.com/object/cuda_home.html">official NVIDIA site</a> as part of the CUDA toolkit.

-Source codes are not available at present.
+We use Visual Studio 2008 for compling source codes.

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
+  <LI>v5.0.1 (released 5 Aug 2016).
+Reconstruction kernels were revised in order to improve the calculation precision.
+There would be no obvious difference in the appearance of reconstructed images, though pixel values are different from those of previous versions.
+The previous execulables are also available in the binary folder.
+Fourier domain plot for the resolution estimation can be generated from the "Analysis - Resolution plot" menu, without using spread sheet software.
   <LI>v4.9.0 (released 21 Jul 2016).
 APS data in HDF5 format are now supported.
   <LI>v4.7.0 (released 13 Nov 2015).
 A dedicated routine for resolution estimation plot (J. Microsc.
-2015) was implemented.
+261, 57-66, 2015) was implemented.
 CSV files now can be generated from 'Analysis==>Resolution plot' menu.
 ATI processors are not supported in this release.
   <LI>v4.5.0 (released 6 Jan 2015).
 Update to support recent output.log format.
 Fourier transformations now can be generated from Tomography menu.
 A faster HIS-file reading routine was also implemented.
 A problem with the tilt angle direction of x64 reconstruction routine was fixed.
 User interfaces were updated.
   <LI>v4.0.2 (released 22 Oct 2013).
 Back projection routines running on CUDA processors were updated to support the CUDA 5.5 computing environment.
 The CUDA version for x64 platforms was also included from this release.
 Queues from multiple RecView instances are now executed sequentially.
   <LI>v3.5.1 (released 16 Feb 2013).
 Functions for rotation center determination were revised.